 - There are no restrooms at the trailhead.

 - The creek bed is very rocky; water shoes are recommended.

 - This trail is very busy on hot summer weekends.
 We recommend going during the week.
 You’ll appreciate the experience much more.

-- Do not attempt to climb the small cliff next to the falls and jump in the water.
-If you injure yourself in the Oneonta Gorge, you’ll have a long wait before emergency personnel can get to you.
+- Do not attempt to climb on the small cliff next to the falls and jump in the water.
+If you injure yourself here, you’ll have a long wait before emergency personnel can get to you.

 - All of the above apply to the trail's pre-fire condition.
 The fire damage was extensive and the trail is closed.
 Please do not attempt to traverse it.

 Oneonta Gorge was one of the “beauty spots” highlighted in the original design of the Columbia River Highway.
 The bridge and road, built here in 1914–1915, originally ran through the Oneonta Tunnel, just east of Oneonta Creek.

 The 125-foot, timber-lined tunnel runs through a 200-foot-high basalt outcrop.
 In 1948, with increasing traffic, a new bridge over Oneonta Creek was built and the road diverted to the outside of the basalt outcropping.
 The tunnel was filled with rubble and abandoned.
 In 2009, as part of the Historic Columbia River Highway State Trail restoration effort, the tunnel was reopened.
 In 2017 the Eagle Creek fire burned through the tunnel, obliterating the timbers.